davidbr5264/url2singbox/README.md

 ## Changelog

+- **Added (DNS security pass):**
+  - An opt-in **"Block ads, malware & phishing (DNS)"** toggle.
+Uses SagerNet's own official `geosite-category-ads-all` rule-set (fetched from `raw.githubusercontent.com/SagerNet/sing-geosite` at runtime, not a third-party mirror) and rejects matching lookups at the DNS layer — before a connection is even attempted, not just after routing.
+  - **Automatic IPv6 leak hardening.** If TUN is on but you leave the IPv6 address blank, `dns.strategy` now switches to `ipv4_only` (instead of `prefer_ipv4`), suppressing AAAA answers so apps are less likely to try an IPv6 connection that would bypass the tunnel.
+A warning explains this is a mitigation, not a guarantee — full protection means disabling IPv6 in the OS too.
+  - A warning when TUN is off (SOCKS/HTTP-only mode) explaining that DNS resolution then depends entirely on each app's own configuration, and that most apps will resolve domains locally in cleartext unless explicitly told to send DNS through the proxy.
 - **Added:** a Security card (section 04) with two things:
   - **Enforce certificate validation** (on by default) — strips any `insecure`/skip-verify flag a link tries to set on its TLS block, since